EasyCorp/EasyAdminBundle/Resources/doc/tutorials/custom-menu.md

 Customizing the Labels and Icons of the Menu Items
 --------------------------------------------------

-Menu items that link to entities, display the `label` option for the related entity.
-If you want to customize this value, use the `label` option of the menu
+### Labels

-item:
+Menu items that link to entities are displayed using the value of the `label` option defined for the related entity.
+If you want to customize this value, use the `label` option of the menu item:

 ```yaml
 easy_admin: